-Sorted by page-by-page amount of clearly communicated, important, and well-founded information.
+Sorted by their page-by-page amount of clearly communicated, important, and well-founded information.
 They tend to be of the “paradigm-shattering” type.

 1. “Understanding Power”